untillpro/scm4j/scm4j-releaser/branches-statuses.md

 - `MDEPS_TAGGED`
   - All mdeps (if any) have version and their release branches tagged
 - `MDEPS_FROZEN`
-  - All mdeps (if any) has fixed version
+  - All mdeps (if any) have fixed version
+- `BRANCHED`
+  - Not all mdeps have fixed version